tensorflow/tfjs-examples/sentiment/README.md

 ### Running unit tests

 This example comes with unit tests.
-If you would like to submit changes to the code, be sure the tests first:
+If you would like to submit changes to the code, be sure to run the tests and ensure they pass first:

 ```sh
 yarn